JellyDevelopment/JDAnimationKit/README.md

 self.squareView.rotateTo(90).moveXBy(50).opacityTo(0)
 ```

-All methods has got more arguments with default values.
+All methods have got more arguments with default values.
 You don't need indicate all, only the params that your need.

 ```
 self.squareView.rotateTo(90).moveXBy(50, delay: 2.0, timing: .EaseIn)